aldolammel/Arma-3-Super-Dome-Script/README.md

 - No dependencies from other mods or scripts;
 - SD works with two layers: player protection is managed by client-side, meanwhile vehicles and AI units by server-side;
 - Set up to 10 protected zones easily with drag-and-drop Eden markers;
-- Turn ON/OFF the protected zones to cover all vehicles inside;
+- Turn ON/OFF the protected zones to cover all vehicles and static-turrets inside;
 - Turn ON/OFF the protected zones to cover all AI units inside;
 - Turn ON/OFF the protected zones to cover all players by side;
+- Auto-removal for wrecks and rolled over vehicles in the zone;
 - Smart speed limit (to desactivate the protection and accept hard collisions) and wreck delete when inside the zone;
 - Debugging: friendly feedback messages;
 - Debugging: automatic errors handling;